gagansk/curatorOperator/docs/source/developmentAndTesting.rst

 **Expected Results:** logs_0, logs_1, and logs_2 tables will be populated with the latest data from koku-metrics-operator.

-Sanity of the data generated:
+Sanity of the data generated
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any changes to the report_human table will need some sanity testing to be done in order to verify the results.